 Registered Retirement Savings Plan (RRSP) Tax-Free Savings Account (TFSA) Registered Education Savings Plan (RESP) Eligibility No minimum age.
 Must have earned income from previous year to determine your contribution allowance.
 Canadian resident with Social Insurance Number.
 Must be 18 or older.
 Canadian resident with Social Insurance Number.
 Your child (or grandchild), as the beneficiary of the plan, must be under age 17 and have their own Social Insurance Number.
 You, as the "subscriber" of the plan, control contributions and withdrawals from the plan.
 Contribution Limits Annual limit is 18% of your previous year's earned income, up to annual limits (\$27,830 for 2021).
 Unused contribution room accrues annually and can be used in future years.
 Annual limit is fixed and is currently \$6,000.
 Contribution room accumulates from 2009, when TFSAs were introduced.
 Total available room is \$75,500 if you were 18 or more in 2009 and have not yet contributed.
 Annual contributions of \$2,500 per child will maximize the standard 20% federal grant of \$500 per year.
 The maximum amount of normal grant funds your child can receive is \$7,200.
 Contribution Benefits Contributions are a tax deduction against your personal income.
 Contributions can be deducted in later years if you expect a higher tax bracket in the future.
-Investment earnings grow & compound tax free.
-Contributions are not tax deductible, but all investment earnings grow & compound tax free.
+Investment earnings grow δ compound tax free.
+Contributions are not tax deductible, but all investment earnings grow &amp; compound tax free.
 Withdrawals from the plan are tax-free.
 Contributions are not tax deductible, but you get the grant (see above).
 Your contributions, plus the grant funds, and the investment earnings grow tax-free.
-The withdrawal of grant funds & investment earnings are taxed as income in your child's hands, where little or no tax may be owed.
+The withdrawal of grant funds δ investment earnings are taxed as income in your child's hands, where little or no tax may be owed.
 Contribution Period You can contribute to your own RRSP up until the end of the year you turn 71.
-You must convert your RRSP to a RRIF or an annuity by the end of the year you turn 71.
-If you have a younger spouse, you can make a spousal contribution to their RRSP to age 71.
-You can contribute over your lifetime.
+You must convert your RRSP to a RRIF or an annuity by the end of You can contribute over your lifetime.
 There is no requirement to make withdrawals.
 You can contribute to the RESP for up to 31 years, but the grant is capped at \$7,200 per child.
 Normally, you would use up the value of the plan over the years your child is in their program.